Interested in Graduate Studies in Social and Cognitive Development?

 Interested in Our Summer Internship Program?

-We are currently accepting applications for Summer 2018.
+We are no longer accepting applications for Summer 2018.

 Internship Opportunity: Interns will work closely with lab researchers on new and ongoing studies, participating fully in all aspects of the research process.
 Interns will become familiar with experimental methods used in infant studies, and will immediately become involved in recruiting and testing participants, designing and setting up studies, and coding and analyzing results.
 They will also attend a weekly lab meeting where we discuss the theoretical motivation for our studies, experimental data, and relevant research findings from other labs.